Heroes of Yesterday, Interview 32 – 15 August 2017 - Rod Henniker

 How were the North Sydney years from 1979 to 1981?

-That year I was in and out of First Grade, I didn’t really see eye to eye with coach Ron Wiley.
-Illawarra were coming into the comp the following year and they came up to watch a game and I was one of the firs to sign.
+That year I was in and out of First Grade, I didn’t really see eye to eye with coach Ron Willey.
+Illawarra were coming into the comp the following year and they came up to watch a game and I was one of the first to sign.

 How was the Illawarra Foundation year?